2015 Audi Q7 Images revealed; Set to be unveiled at Detoit Auto Show

 In luxury car market, the key is to keep churning the blockbusters one after the other.
 In the past couple of years, German carmaker Audi has done exactly the same.
-An all new Q7 SUV will be launched, either later in 2014 or early 2015.
-A test unit of the 2015 Audi Q7 was recently spotted testing in southern Europe, the spyshots have been posted below.
+An all new Q7 SUV will be launched in 2015.

 Updated on 6th August 2014